How to Protect Outdoor Furniture

 Re-treating Your Fabric.

 After a few summers, you might notice some fabrics lose their water-repelling luster.
-To combat soggy material, treat your materials with fabric guard from your local hardware store.
+To combat soggy material, treat your materials with fabric-guard from your local hardware store.

 How's the weather?
 Invest in protection

 Batten down the umbrella!
 Secure the cushions!
 Cover the sofa!
 Move the whole thing inside!
 Freak hail storms happen.
 Like a good adult, it’s important to know the forecast so you can take the appropriate steps to protect your outdoor furniture.
-You wouldn’t leave your outdoor sofa outside in the rain.

-The best defence is a strong offence, so consider applying a protective coating.
+The best defense is a strong offense, so consider applying a protective coating.
 Buff aluminum and plastic furniture with a little car wax to make it look shiny and new.
 Apply a coat of finish or varnish to wicker and wood.
 Spray a silicone sealant or protective paint to iron to prevent rust from forming.
 Not only will a protectant make your furniture sparkle, but it’ll add summers to its lifespan.

 Then, there’s always storage.
 Outdoor storage doesn’t have to mean a large plastic bin that haunts a corner of your otherwise HGTV-ready exterior.
 Storage can become a part of the aesthetic.
 Take our ORA storage coffee table.
 While adorable and delicate looking, this trojan horse is ready to battle Mother Nature.
 Made of waterproof, synthetic wicker and lined with polyester fabric, your throw pillows, blankets, and lights are safe here.